charlesfrye/charlesfrye.github.io/_posts/2016-02-04-bayes-rule.markdown

 Unfortunately, we don't have time to count infinitely many infinitely small squares, nor is that easy to imagine what they'd look like.
-The idea should remind you of integrals from calculus, because they're [basically the same thing](https://en.wikipedia.org/wiki/Measure_(mathematics)).
+The idea might remind you of integrals from calculus, because they're [basically the same thing](https://en.wikipedia.org/wiki/Measure_(mathematics)).
 Just like in calculus, if we can come up with a mathematical formula that represents a statement's area, like "A is a circle with radius 1/2",